How to Get an Anonymous Car Insurance Quote

 How to Get a Free Car Insurance Quote With No Personal Information: Bottom Line

-Shop for car insurance without receiving excessive sales calls.
-Use MoneyGeek's anonymous calculator or other comparison tools first to see which companies offer good rates, then share your real contact info with only your top two or three picks.
+Use MoneyGeek's anonymous calculator or another comparison tool first to compare rates across companies.
+Share your real contact information only with your top two or three picks.

 Compare Auto Insurance Rates